Spider Mite Predators Sachets

 The predators themselves don’t harm your plants – just the mites that would feast on them.

 You don’t need to rip or tear sachets – just hang them from plants or place them in propagators, job done.

-They’re the easy answer to a big problem – for the sake of just £1.25 per sachet you’d be foolish not to use them.
+They’re the easy answer to a big problem – for the sake of just £1.65 per sachet you’d be foolish not to use them.
 If you already have an infestation, you'll need to use Spider Mite Predator Bottles instead - they contain a more aggressive predator species.

 These small sachets contain spider mite predators (neoseiulus californicus), which slowly emerge from holes in the sachet over 2 weeks.

 If ever a spider mite sneaks in, it gets gobbled up by a hungry predator before it does any damage.

 The predators in these sachets won’t damage your plant (neoseiulus californicus) eat: